 Another company, Buzzed, produces a similar application for iPhones and also includes a “call a cab” feature in order to deter people from driving drunk.
 Still, police are unconvinced that the apps are a method of prevention and will continue to establish DUI checkpoints without releasing locations.
 In the first seven months of 2009, there were 500 more DUI arrests in Montgomery County than there were during the same period in 2008.
 This indicates that despite these new applications, police are getting better at arresting drunk driving offenders.

 Being arrested for driving under the influence can have embarrassing and expensive repercussions.
 A DUI conviction includes possible jail time, large fines, license suspension, huge increases in insurance coverage, and could lead to trouble at work.
 If you have been charged with a DUI or DWI in Maryland or D.C., contact Alpert Schreyer, LLC.
 Our aggressive Maryland DUI defense attorneys have the experience and skills required to help you keep your license and your job.
-Call (866) 444-6363 for a free consultation.
+Call (866) 444-6363 for a free case evaluation.

 Source article: https://www.andrewalpert.com/practice-areas/drunk-driving/